Textualize/textual/docs/blog/posts/semver.md

 Not only is Semver a great party conversation starter[^1], it influences a remarkable amount of the day-to-day decisions I make as a Python library author.

 Semver has received a lot of flack in the Python community, and I imagine tech in general.
-Much of the criticism is deserved, and I'm not going to argue against it.
+Much of the criticism is deserved, but, I would argue, overstated.
-However, I would argue that the criticisms are largely overstated, and Semver is terrific.
+I think Semver is terrific, and much of the problems can be mitigated.

 First, a quick recap.
 Semver is a versioning scheme &mdash; a way of identifying one release of a library from another.